Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ## Bounding Volume Hierarchy

 Bounding volume hierarchy (BVH) is based on minimum bounding sphere (MBS) or oriented bounding box (OBB).

-The mesh-pyramids profile supports specifying the bounding volume in either MBS or OBB representation.
+The meshpyramid profile supports specifying the bounding volume in either MBS or OBB representation.
 OBB is the more optimal representation and implementers are encouraged to output node bounding volume in OBB format.
 Point cloud profile supports OBB representation only.

 For more details regarding the two types of bounding volumes see [minimum bounding box](../docs/1.7/mbs.cmn.md) and [oriented bounding box](../docs/1.7/obb.cmn.md) sections.